Why Aren't You Knitting Socks?

 I don’t want to have to hand wash my socks.

 Non-superwash socks hold up best when they’re hand washed.
-It's very easy to do and it's not as easy to felt them as you think (handwashing).
-AND you don't have to wash them every wear because wool is anti-microbial!
-Keep a bucket near your laundry area to swish around a few pairs when you do the rest of the wash.
+It's very easy to do and it's not as easy to felt them as you think.
 We love Eucalan as a nice wool washing soap!

 Some yarns even do allow for machine washing, as Mary Claire found out with her Vandre socks.
 Check out her blog post about that experience here!